adonmo/daylight/README.md

 # Know the sunset time for a given date
 # Returns unix timestamp for 18:42 PM
 sun.sunset(epoch(2020, 5, 21, tz=tz))

+# daylight's functions are vectorized as well - which means you can compute results
+# for multiple parameters efficiently, while playing well with libraries like numpy/pandas
+# Returns [-0.56570521  0.28650605]
+sun.irradiance([
+    epoch(2020, 5, 21, 3, 0, 0, tz),
+    epoch(2020, 5, 21, 7, 0, 0, tz),
+])
 ```

 # Usage (C)